Better to see Chapter 1 Introduction of Traffic Safety (2004)

 The firmest knowledge flows from the third level, the one to which we always aspire, and in many cases successfully.
 The goal is captured in the often quoted words of Lord Kelvin, for whom the absolute temperature unit, degrees K, one of the seven basic units in the SI system, is named:

-you have scarcely in your thoughts advanced to the stage of science, whatever
+but you have scarcely in your thoughts advanced to the stage of science,

 REFERENCES (CHAPTER 1)